 - Operation Pressure Range: 40-75 PSI

-- All filters are individually wrapped and you should always keep the produce in closed bag and moist to avoid any dryness.
-Avoid direct sun shine and storage should be in room temp 35 to 90 Fahrenheit.
+- All filters are individually wrapped and you should always keep the product in a closed bag and moist to avoid any dryness.
+Avoid direct sunshine and storage should be at room temp 40 to 75 Fahrenheit.